 Mushrooms are pretty easy to grow.
 However, they must be placed in a cool, dark, damp space to thrive.
 Typically a basement, unused cabinet, or closet will work well.

-To grow potatoes inside, cut a sprouted potato into two-inch pieces, and plant it in a container of soil that has a 2.5-gallon capacity.
+To grow potatoes indoors, cut a sprouted potato into two-inch pieces.
+Then, plant the pieces in a container with 2.5 gallons of potting mix.

 Spinach

 Spinach is super healthy and easy enough to grow indoors.
-Plant soaked and softened seeds in a container that receives ample sunlight and keeps the soil moist to benefit from this powerful vegetable all year round.
+Soak and soften the seeds in water.
+Then, plant them in a container that gets plenty of sunlight.
+Keep the soil moist.
+This way, you can enjoy this powerful vegetable all year round.

 Peas